logicnestxvoidlure/stock-viewer/README.md

 ## 🔌 API

-StockPulse also provides a small REST API that the frontend uses to retrieve market information.
+StockPulse also provides a REST API for accessing market data.

 ### Quote